teobresums/teobresums/README.md

 # Effective-one-body model with spin and tidal interactions

+The C++ code was reviewed by LVC.
+Review was concluded on 11.04.2018.
+That version is tagged as `LVC-reviewed`.

 ## Authors

 Alessandro Nagar, Gregorio Carullo, Ka Wa Tsang, Philipp Fleig, Sebastiano Bernuzzi, Walter Del Pozzo